chevereto/v4-docs/application/stack/web-server.md

     </Directory>
 ```

-💡 Apache configuration `.htaccess` files are already included in the software.
+✅ Apache configuration `.htaccess` files are included in Chevereto files.

 ### Restrict direct access to PHP files

 Must edit the [Virtual Host](https://httpd.apache.org/docs/2.4/vhosts/) entry by adding the following directive for the upload directory.
 This will disable PHP interpreter on folders containing public uploaded content:

-> Change `/var/www/html/images` to reflect the actual upload directory.
+> Change `/var/www/html/images` to reflect the upload directory.

 ```apacheconf
 <Directory /var/www/html/images>